Breast Implant Revision

 Breast Implants are positioned too high

-Sometimes the breast implants are placed too high in the chest wall or in an incorrect position.
-The surgeon hence, has to move the implant in the right position to create balance in the chest, remove its capsule and create a new pocket lower than the previous one.
+Sometimes, the breast implants are placed too high in the chest wall or in a different position during breast enlargement surgery.
+The surgeon hence, has to perform a second surgery to move the implant in the right position to create balance in the chest, remove its capsule and create a new pocket lower than the previous one.
 The surgeon will then insert the new implant in the correct position.

 Lateral displacement of the Breast Implant

-This occurs when Breast Implants are placed too far apart.
-Because of their distance, the breasts don’t have the desired cleavage.
-To address this, the surgeon will use stitches to minimize the side of the previous pocket, insert the new implants, and put them towards the body’s midline, or simply provide the patient with a bigger implant size.
+This occurs when Breast Implants are placed too far apart during a previous surgery.
+Because of their distance, the breast shape doesn't create the desired cleavage.
+To address this, the surgeon will use stitches to minimize the side of the previous pocket, insert the new implants, and put them towards the body's midline, or simply provide the patient with bigger implant size.

 Bottoming out of Breast Implants

 The bottoming out of breast implants may be due to the skin's loss of elasticity, weak internal muscles, or a less-trained plastic surgeon made the breast implant look low and the nipple too high.
 This is addressed by the surgeon replacing the implant and then making the pocket higher.
 The surgeon will then place the implant in the elevated pocket and suture the lower pocket.